Rokiis1/roadmap/3.Module/types_of_testing.md

 **Explanation:**

 Non-functional Testing: This type of testing is performed to check the non-functional aspects (performance, usability, reliability) of a software application.
-It is designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.

 **Key Concepts:**